 Symbols represent major park features & activities.
 Blue icons mean some/all are ADA accessible.

-Nestled between the ocean and the bay, Nehalem Bay State Park is situated at the beginning of a 3 mile long sand spit.
-Located 86 miles west of Portland along the north Oregon Coast, Nehalem Bay State Park features a campground, several day-use areas and a variety of recreational opportunities for the whole family.
+Nestled between the ocean and the bay, Nehalem Bay State Park is situated on a 4 mile long sand spit.
+Located 86 miles west of Portland along the north Oregon Coast, Nehalem Bay State Park features a campground, two day-use areas and a variety of recreational opportunities for the whole family.

 Situated among a sea of shore pines, the campground borders rolling dunes that separate the campground from the beach.
 A walk over the dunes and you’re at the beach building sand castles, flying a kite or relaxing to the sound of the ocean.
 Beach-combing can produce special rewards – treasures that include agates, shells, and occasionally glass floats.
 End the day with a sun set over the ocean in the shadow of Neah-kah-nie Mountain.

 A forested 1.8 mile long bike path provides a breathtaking view of the bay for recreation and wildlife enthusiasts.
-Along this route, and in the campground itself, you're likely to see deer grazing, a herd of elk, a coyote crossing the road and a variety of birds.
-Nehalem Bay is part of the Nehalem Water Trail, a popular route for kayaking enthusiasts.
-Crabbing, fishing, and clamming are also popular past times on the bay.
+Along this route, and in the campground, you're likely to see deer grazing, a herd of elk, a coyote crossing the road and a variety of birds.
+Kayaking, crabbing, fishing, and clamming are also popular past times on the bay.

-Some noteworthy features of the park are a 2,400 foot airstrip that offers the unique opportunity of a fly-in camp.
+Features of the park include a 2,400 foot airstrip that offers the unique opportunity of a fly-in camp.
 A hiker-biker camp offers a walk-in campsite for hikers and bikers traveling up and down the coast.
 Yurts are available as an alternative camping experience.
 Primitive horse camp sites offer horse enthusiasts a place to camp with several miles of trails and beach to explore.
-Fine dining and local boutiques in the neighboring communities of Manzanita and Nehalem offer a change of scenery from the park setting.
+A horse concession is located in the beach-side day-use area during the summer months.
+Fine dining and local boutiques in the neighboring communities of Manzanita, Nehalem and Wheeler offer a change of scenery from the park setting.

 - Approximately 265 electrical sites with water